Driver Assistance & the Path of Most Resistance

 And if you don’t understand the individual feature, then you most likely will have even more trouble when your vehicle is acting in accordance with a second or third activated feature related to it.
 And just to pile on, some of these features have a relationship or dependency on each other and even another layer of adjustment when activated.
 It sounds confusing because it is.
 And if you can’t figure-out how to adjust it to your liking or maybe just your tolerance, then you turn it off.
 As a Consumer Reports analyst put it, “The needlessly complex interaction of multiple systems on the same vehicle adds to the confusion.”
 Ambiguity and unpredictability are the enemy of acceptance.
 Without acceptance, there will never be trust or desirability.

 It may also be impossible to undo the market value, communication strategies and internal cultures that support these paths.
-The variables, factors and choices made by each OEM include the types of sensors, what level of awareness each vehicle has, the computational power allocated, their short, mid and long-range technological capabilities and how they translated into feature and then positioned and released.
-Not to mention the high service costs and the lessening of our own abilities that will result.
+The variables, factors and choices made by each OEM include the types of sensors, what level of awareness each vehicle has, the computational power allocated, their short, mid and long-range technological capabilities and how they translate into features and then are positioned and released.
+Not so often mentioned are the high service costs and the lessening of our own abilities that result from partial automation.
 As Consumer Reports stated, “As driver tasks are removed, a driver is more likely to lose situational awareness and could be more easily distracted.”

 On Driver State Monitoring / On Driver Awareness